 What do I want to be known for?
 Who am I?
-What are my passions, talents, gifts?
+What are my passions, gifts, and my purpose?

 For many decades, the sound learning of our liberal arts education has challenged our men to reflect upon fundamental questions such as the ones above, as well as "What does it mean for me to be a good man?", and "What should my life as a good citizen look like?".
 At the core of the vocational reflection process, we have established a set of key questions that we want our young men to reflect on and then act upon during their years at Hampden-Sydney.